5 Mobile Testing Challenges and Solutions

 Mobile emulators and simulators are an important testing tool and they enable us to verify general functionality and perform regular Regression Testing.
 The very character of emulators and simulators means testing is being conducted in an environment that is not real.

-The advantages of such tools are limited in scope, and should never be considered a substitute for real-world.
+The advantages of such tools are limited in scope, and should never be considered a substitute for the real world.
 Using emulators and simulators in tandem with in-the-wild testing will give you the best results.

 #5) Variety Of Testing Tools